pshah116/Triple-Ten-Projects/Cohort Analysis E-Commerce/README.md

 ## Assumptions

--The "raw_user_activity" sheet contains all user interactions on the website within the specified timeframe.
+1) The "raw_user_activity" sheet contains all user interactions on the website within the specified timeframe.

--Any missing data or irregularities are minimal and not significant enough to impact the analysis.
+2) Any missing data or irregularities are minimal and not significant enough to impact the analysis.

--The structure and formatting of the dataset, including column names and data types, are accurate and consistently maintained.
+3) The structure and formatting of the dataset, including column names and data types, are accurate and consistently maintained.

 ## Key Findings

-High Drop-Off After Viewing:
+1) High Drop-Off After Viewing:

 While over 10,000 unique users viewed products, only about 29% added items to their cart, indicating a significant drop-off between interest and purchase intent.

-Purchase Completion Rate from Cart is Moderate:
+2) Purchase Completion Rate from Cart is Moderate:

 Of the users who added items to their cart, approximately 36% completed a purchase, suggesting room for improvement in the checkout experience or buyer confidence.

-Overall Conversion is Low:
+3) Overall Conversion is Low:

 The total conversion from initial product view to completed purchase is just 10.34%, highlighting a need to optimize the full conversion funnel, especially the transition from viewing to cart.